Bravo555/math-parser-rs/README.md

 So, I tried to make a parser...

 So far any sequence of expression with operators of the same precedence should work.
-Also, the numbers can take at most one digit.